sundas586/Retail-Project-An-end-to-end-Airflow-data-pipeline-with-BigQuery-dbt-Soda-and-more-/README.md

 - GCS account

 ## Astro CLI
-The Astro CLI is a command-line interface for data orchestration.
+- The Astro CLI is a command-line interface for data orchestration.
 It allows you to get started with Apache Airflow,  It's the easiest way to get started with Apache Airflow. <br/>
+- To install astro cli we need to make sure we have windows 10 and docker installed.

 [Helpful vedio to download Astro CLI](https://www.youtube.com/results?search_query=download+astro+cli+on+windows)<br/>
 [Helpful repo to download latest Astro CLI zip file](https://gist.github.com/andriisoldatenko/e351f5310d14c0270fad681bfd7c49d3)<br/>